monirome/ASR-advancements-for-indigenous-languages-Quechua-Guarani-Bribri-Kotiria-Waikhana/README.md

 ## Project Structure

-- `/data`: This directory contains linguistic resources and pre-trained models for the Quechua language.
-  - `/...`: Includes language-specific files such as dictionaries, lexicons, sample audio files, and model checkpoints.
 - `/scripts`: Contains shell scripts to build Docker images and run inference processes.
 - `/docker`: Holds the Dockerfile and associated scripts required to containerize the ASR system.